Developer199239/Asterisk-AI-Voice-Agent/README.md

  same => n,Hangup()
 ```

-Then create a Custom Destination pointing to `from-ai-agent,s,1` and route calls to it.

 ### 4. Test Your Agent
 Make a call to your configured destination and have a conversation!

 **Health check:**